 Largest Snowtubing Center in the US

 Whether you’re coming in from tubing or skiing, Trail’s End Pub is the perfect place for a bite to eat after a full day on the snow.
 Ski right up to the pub’s outdoor balcony to sit by one of the fire pits or head inside to warm up with a burger and fries.
-Regardless of where you chose to rest, you can look out of the giant windows which offer a great view of some of the most popular trails on the mountain and there is a lift just feet away from the balcony, making it easy for tireless skiers to get back out on the slopes.
+Regardless of where you choose to rest, you can look out of the giant windows which offer a great view of some of the most popular trails on the mountain.

 Aquatopia Water Park & Indoors Fun

 Most notable for the family apres-ski is Aquatopia, a cavernous indoor waterpark that houses 13 slides for all ages and thrill-levels plus several pools.
 Similar to the ski mountain’s variety, the water attractions range from a series of pools designed specifically for young children to a surfing activity that’s challenging or extreme enough so older kids won’t bore quickly.
 Note that during the pandemic, different households cannot share tubes or rafts and masks are required when not in the water.

 And, perhaps most attractive after a long day of skiing, the giant hot tub does wonders for aching muscles.
 Cabanas are available for rental, outfitted with TVs and food service, and they provide an excellent place for families to gather, store towels or dry off.